aiogram/aiogram/docs/install.rst

 From Arch Linux Repository
 --------------------------

-.. warning:: This package is outdated and not recommended for use.
-Please, use PyPI package.
+.. warning:: Package in this repository may be outdated.
+Use PyPI package for the latest version.

 .. code-block:: bash